NO CHILDREN. NO FUTURE. NO HOPE.

 Trapped in dark, sinister worlds

-Director Cuarón jumped fromĀ Harry Potter and the Prisoner of AzkabanĀ (2004) to this thriller; both portray good people trapped in dark, sinister worlds.
+Director Cuarón jumped from Harry Potter and the Prisoner of Azkaban (2004) to this thriller; both portray good people trapped in dark, sinister worlds.
 Along with the production designers, cinematographer Emmanuel Lubezki creates a future London and England that we can believe in (if things do indeed go to hell).
 No flying cars or nonsense of that kind, just discrete details.
 In one very scary and ingenious sequence where a car is ambushed, Lubezki also shows what kind of a professional he is; the camera moves in a thoughtful, meticulous way that captures events perfectly, but also creates a lot of tension.
-Because of the way that the sequence is directed, weāre at first lulled into a false sense of complacency.
-Thereās also a harrowing battle near the end where the characters end up in the middle of urban warfare; the scene is shot in a way that even makes us in the audience fear for our lives.

 Gritty stuff, but the story is truly compelling and the actors make us root for their characters; Owen as the grieving drunk who is pushed to fight oppression, Moore as the proud freedom fighter, Ashitey as the kid who is inexplicably chosen to jump-start procreation, and Michael Caine as the aging hippie who hides in the forest.

-Aspects in the script that deal with illegal immigration, terrorism and the state of our world are particularly interesting when viewed with contemporary eyes, but you donāt need an interest in politics to find this film an emotional and terrifying rollercoaster ride.
+Aspects in the script that deal with illegal immigration, terrorism and the state of our world are particularly interesting when viewed with contemporary eyes, but you don’t need an interest in politics to find this film an emotional and terrifying rollercoaster ride.

-BAFTA:Ā Best Cinematography, Production Design.
+BAFTA: Best Cinematography, Production Design.

-Last word: “When I started working on the film I met with the art department and they undusted all the old rejections from science fiction movies they had done, they were soĀ excitedĀ to do this movie that took place in the future.
+Last word: “When I started working on the film I met with the art department and they undusted all the old rejections from science fiction movies they had done, they were so excited to do this movie that took place in the future.
 They started showing me all these amazing things.
 Supersonic cars, buildings, gadgets and stuff and I was like, ‘You guys this is brilliant, but this is not the movie we’re doing.
 The movie we are doing is this,’ and I brought in my files.
 It was about Iraq, Somalia, Sri Lanka, Northern Ireland, the Balkans, Chernobyl and I said this is the movie we are doing.
 The rule I set is this movie is not about imagination, it is about reference.”
-(Cuarón, Rope of Silicon)
+(CuarĂłn, Rope of Silicon)